bytinbit/nobubo/README.md

 Nobubo has been developed and tested with several download patterns from Burda, Knipmode and other brands successfully.

-In the end, even though nobubo as been developed with sewing patterns in mind, it is basically a fancy n-up tool for PDFs in general.
+In the end, even though nobubo has been developed with sewing patterns in mind, it is basically a fancy n-up tool for PDFs in general.

 ## Prerequisites
 * A digital pattern where each page is made to be printed on A4 or US letter size. **If you haven't purchased a digital pattern, Nobubo is useless**.